momacs/localedb/README.md

 docker-compose run --rm localedb load airtraffic 2019 AK 25
 ```

-For the list of available commands, run either of the two commands:
+For the list of available commands, run either of the two:

 ```
 docker-compose run --rm localedb